crcn/paperclip.js/docs/README.md

 to compile templates into JavaScript.

-## Advanced API
+## Global Properties

-Below are some advanced docs you can use to really get the most out of paperclip.
+Paperclip has a number of global properties you can easily modify.

+#### paperclip.compile

+Default transpiler.

 #### paperclip.components